bob-dawson/PromptEngine/README.md

 ## Troubleshooting

-- Targeting .NET10
- - You need .NET SDK that supports .NET10 and Visual Studio17.16+; otherwise you may see `NETSDK1209`.
-Use a supported IDE/SDK or temporarily target `net9.0`.
 - Analyzer does not find templates
  - Make sure your `.prompt.md` files are included via `<AdditionalFiles />` and paths in `PromptContext` match (relative paths are recommended).
 The generator (in `PromptEngine.Analyzer`) discovers these files at compile time.
 - CLI shows "No metadata found"